 The property declaration varies according to the annual income of each person.
 All people who earn over R $ 28,559.70 per year must inform if they have any property, regardless of the value of the property.
 For those who do not reach this minimum, the declaration is only mandatory, if they have properties above R $ 300 thousand.
 This information applies to residential and commercial properties, located in both urban and rural areas.

-How to declare property in the Income Tax?
+How to declare a property in the Income Tax?

 In other fields, there is space to enter the IPTU, the address and registration of the property, information that can be checked in the IPTU booklet.
 Regarding the “Registration” field, you only need to fill in the blanks, if your property is not registered with the Real Estate Registry Office.
 Otherwise, just click on “Yes” to make the field in question disappear.
 Remembering that it is important to keep the documents of the property to present to the IRS in case of any problem.
 Only then will you not run the risk of falling into “fine mesh”.